bounty

 Jirka's formal education is in Business Administration and Economics.
 He has worked in the food and agricultural industry since 2010, managing multiple restaurants in Ireland with a passion for local sustainable solutions.

-Produce was first sold in local markets and a Community Supported Agriculture (CSA) scheme was set up for local people to pick up a weekly box of fresh veg.
-This was not achieved alone, but with the help of hundreds of pairs of hands.
-The hands of close friends, travellers, surfers, builders and gardeners, who came to volunteer and share in the creation of this vision.
-We are forever grateful for this help, the camaraderie, support and friendships that developed from the community effort.
+The hands of close friends, travellers, surfers, builders and gardeners came to share in the creation of this vision.
+We are forever grateful for the camaraderie and friendships that developed from this effort.